GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ## How to run

-**Attention: you are required to put all files in the exact locations as described in this manual!**
+**Attention: you are required to put all files in the exact locations and rename them exactly as described in this manual!**

 1. Rename the four raster data files into the scheme "S2_B02.jp2", ..., "S2_B08.jp2".
 2. Run "preprocess_ndvi.bat" and keep an eye on the locations and names of the folders and files (take a look at <a href="data_structure.png">data_structure.png</a>)